Advertised as the greatest sporting event in aquatic history, in 1927 the Canadian National Exhibition (CNE) joined with the

 At the time of that first CNE swim, Vierkoetter, the son of a German baker, was 26 years old.
-He had attended Cologne University for two years where he had been studying for the Ministry.
-He was an excellent linguist and spoke three languages fluently.
 Apart from his Channel success in the previous year, he had won many events in Europe.
 His coach, Erich Barensche, accompanied him to Toronto to prepare him for the CNE swim.

 174 swimmers and national champions, representing 30 nationalities, had entered this 1927 open event which was due to start at 8:30 am.
 It was a beautiful, cloudless morning for the start, but that appearance belied the fact that the water temperature in the lake away from the breakwater ranged from 44° to 48°F (6.7° to 8.9°C).
 The course was in the form of a triangle.
 The contestants started from the eastern end of the CNE waterfront, directly in front of the Princes' Gates, and were to swim one mile west inside the protection of the breakwater.
 At this point, they would enter the lake through a gap in the breakwater and swim 3 miles to a buoy marking the apex of the triangle, and would then swim 3 miles back to the starting point, so completing 7 miles.
 The race involved three loops of this course - a total of 21 miles.
 The cold water took is toll on many of the swimmers in the early stages of the race.
 It forced the favourite, George Young, to retire after 5.5 miles.
 By mid afternoon, only three swimmers remained in the race - Vierkoetter, Georges Michel of France, and William Erickson from New York, USA.
 Vierkoetter won the race in 11:45, Michel took the $7,500 was second place in 16:45, and Erickson was third in 18:45 with a prize of $2,500.